How Dr. Lori Radulovich Built an Inbox Simulation to Develop Cultural Awareness

-Dr. Lori Radulovich is a Professor at Baldwin Wallace University’s School of Business.
-She’s also the President and Owner of LPR Consulting Group.
+Dr. Lori Radulovich, Associate Dean of Undergraduate Business Programs at Baldwin Wallace University’s School of Business, is also the President and Owner of LPR Consulting Group.
 Her nearly three decades of combined experience in the financial industry and academia make her a seasoned consultant to entrepreneurs and multinational firms.

 Her experiences made her realize students aren’t generally trained on how to approach other cultures.
 While classrooms teach international business with a short chapter or two from a textbook, students never genuinely immerse themselves in different cultures.